latticexyz/mud/guides/getting_started.md

 This file is the source of truth for MUD's deployment tools.
 If a component or system is not included, it is not deployed, even if it is placed in the `components` or `systems` directory.

+The `initializers` field in the `deploy.json` file allows the specification of libraries that implement a function named `init` which takes a single argument `IWorld`.
+This `init` function is executed after the deployment of the world, components, and systems, as part of the deployment process (e.g. `LibInitData.init(world)`).
+Initializers should be in the `libraries` directory.

 **Example**: `deploy.json`

 ```json